 Often camping experiences don't live up to expectations.
 While camping on a Florida beach sounds like a wonderful experience (and generally it is) there are situations that may not make it a pleasant experience for some.

-Do NOT expect spacious campsites.
-These campgrounds are packing campers in... literally.
+- Don't Expect Spacious Campsites: These campgrounds are packing campers in... literally.
 Expect room for your rig; and, if you're lucky, you will be able to extend your slide-outs and awning.
-I have seen some sites so tight that awnings overlap.
+We have seen some sites so tight that awnings overlap.
 If you don't like to camp very close to your neighbor, you will likely not like this camping experience.

-Sewer hookups are NOT available on beachfront campsites.
-In the absence of sewer hookups though, some campgrounds offer a "pump-out" service for an additional charge of $7 to $10.
+- Sewer Hookups Are Not Available: In the absence of sewer hookups though, some campgrounds offer a "pump-out" service for an additional charge of $7 to $10.
 This is a great idea and definitely worth the charge.

 Obviously, if you're going to camp on or near the beach, you are expecting to visit the beach.
 These beach packing tips include items you should add to your camping checklist.
 Learn how to survive summer camping in Florida.
 You definitely need these tips on how to beat the Florida heat.
 Pay particular attention to packing your cooler and expect to use more ice than you ever have before!
 Bugs may be more plentiful near the beach.
 What's Bugging Florida will give you an insight as to what you might expect and some remedies.

 You can book your "priceless" beach camping experiences at any of these campgrounds (listed alphabetically):